-- on top of, or on the landward side of sea defences which would protect it; or - landward of roads and/or the railway which would be protected under the policies set out in the Shoreline Management Plan 2.
+- on, or on the landward side of sea defences which would protect it; or - landward of the roads and railway which would be protected under the policies set out in the Shoreline Management Plan.

-However, in some cases we have identified a possible requirement for roll-back even in scenarios like this, to ensure that we can maintain continuity of the trail should a nearby section of the trail be affected by coastal change (see Part 4.10 of the approved Scheme).
+However, in many cases we have identified a possible requirement for roll-back even in scenarios like this; to ensure that we can maintain continuity of the trail should a nearby section of the trail be affected by coastal change (see Part 4.10 of the approved Scheme).